simomoxy/limited_data/README.md

 # limited data

+In this project, we extend the code provided by: https://github.com/tmehari/ssm_ecg.git

 To reproduce, run the scripts found in the ./scripts directory.

 1. To reproduce the tuning results, use: